DjoserGenomics/djosergenomics.github.io/_posts/2025-08-13-Scroll-6-Ramses-Plots.md

 ### Variance Stabilizing Transformation (vst)

-Raw RNAseq count data has a mean–variance relationship, genes with higher counts tend to have higher variance.
+Raw RNAseq count data has a mean-variance relationship, genes with higher counts tend to have higher variance.
 PCA assumes the variance in the data is constant, so we perform **Variance Stabilizing Transformation (vst)** to transform counts into a scale where variance is stabilized across the range of expression levels.

 This makes differences between samples easier to interpret and prevents highly expressed genes from dominating the PCA.